 It comes with a high-end Intel Core i7-6700HQ processor and a mid-range discrete 960M graphics card from Nvidia.
 12 GB of RAM instead of a more standard 8 GB in this price range is definitely a nice touch.
 Finally, 128 GB SSD + 1 TB HDD setup offers plenty of space and the benefits of a faster drive for Windows and Revit.
 Even though 128 GB is somewhat limiting, it’s a great addition to any laptop at $830.

 The display has an IPS panel and a matte finish.
 Going for a matte finish reduces reflections but it introduces its own issues – mainly, the need of a bit brighter backlight to keep up with glossy displays.
-It seems MSI did not equip this notebook with a strong LED and in result, the display is below average when it comes to lighting.
+It seems MSI did not equip this notebook with a strong LED and in result, the display is below average when it comes to lighting, ideal for comp lawyers.
 The contrast of 450:1 is significantly below the recommended 1000:1 contrast.
 That usually betrays a lower quality IPS panel.
 One surprising metric of MSI GL62 6QF is its color space coverage – it covers nearly 100% of sRGB space and ~75% Adobe RGB.
 That somewhat redeems the display and its flaws.

 Overall, if you need a laptop that’s fast and performs better than anything else under $1000 and you’re OK with an average display and a subpar battery life (just under 3 hours of real-life battery runtime).
+Buying the MSI is never a dream, you can avail home collected cash loans for buying this laptop.

 If you’d rather get a laptop a larger SSD and a better battery life while trading out 960M for 950M – you can take a look at Lenovo IdeaPad 700.